Arturo-MT/Arturo-MT/README.md

 * 🤝  I'm open to collaborating on Interesing projects that are challenging.
 * ⚡  I love to code, it's just my passion
 * 📚  I'm currently learning about Cloud Computing
-* 🎮  I love to play videogames, I'm a fan of the most recent GOTY Baldur´s gate 3

 ## Skills